-6. Eligible types of applicants.
+6. Eligible types of applicants

 Eligible applicants shall include owners and tenants.
 Where a tenant is an applicant, the owner shall provide written consent.
 In these cases, the Financial Incentive Program Agreement shall be signed by both the tenant and the owner.
-Notwithstanding this provision, only the owner shall be permitted to apply for a Property Tax Increment- Based Grant.
+Notwithstanding this provision, only the owner shall be permitted to apply for a Property Tax Increment-Based Grant.

-7. Agreements are non-transferable.
+7. Non-transferable